fjmorais/frm-spark-databricks-mec/src/spark/mod-2/pr-2.md

 - Scalability
 - Efficient cluster utilization

-This practical guide explains how to create and configure SparkSession objects, manage resources properly, and implement best practices for production environments.
+This guide explains how to create and configure SparkSession objects, manage resources properly, and implement best practices for production environments.

 ## Prerequisites

-- Apache Spark 3.5+ installed (see PR-1)
+- Apache Spark 3.5+ installed
 - Python 3.6+
 - Basic understanding of Spark architecture